SIDDHIK-355/S3-Coding-with-AI-Agent/README.md

-# 🧠 Coding AI Mentor — Chrome Extension
+# 🧠 Leetcode AI Mentor — Chrome Extension

 An agentic AI-powered Chrome sidebar that helps you **think through** Coding problems step by step — instead of just handing you the answer.